Skip to main content

 Column Lineage

-Click the eye icon on any column in the grid to open the column lineage view.
-It shows how a column flows from its source through CTEs to the final SELECT.
+In Mapping, scroll within a column row to see how that column flows from its source through CTEs to the final SELECT.

 For example, for C_NAME in the sample above, lineage can show how values move through each CTE step, from the upstream column through any functions such as TRIM, then into the final projection.